 Have a mild or wild water adventure in the Laurel Highlands.
 Rafting tours are available on Class I through Class IV waters.
 You can paddle your way down a leisurely stretch of flat water while enjoying the view with your family, or challenge yourself with some of the best kayaking and whitewater rafting in PA.
 Stand up paddle board on calmer waters, take a leisurely lake paddle, or prepare yourself for the thrill of the whitewater.

 But you don’t have to be an experienced paddler to join in on the adrenaline-pumping fun.
 The section known as the Middle Yough features Class I and II rapids, making it ideal for novice kayakers, families with young children, and anglers.
 Climb on board an express trip for a shorter ride down the river that doesn't take up the whole day, or jam-pack an entire weekend with fun on water.
 Your guides have all the gear and know-how to make your whitewater rafting adventure in PA's Laurel Highlands a success!

 Experienced outfitters can prepare you for the level and intensity of rafting that matches your desires and experience levels.
 You’ll find extensive rafting, kayaking, and canoeing options, and be amazed by the beautiful surroundings you’ll encounter while on the Yough.
 The Bottom Yough, Middle Yough, and the Youghiogheny River Lake are perfect for more leisurely family floats.
 The Bottom Yough and Youghiogheny River Lake are very calm, while the Middle Yough offers Class I and II rapids, just fast enough to excite the kids.

 Experience a day full of biking, boating, and exploring in Ohiopyle!
-Take advantage of Ohiopyle Trading Post's Pedal-Paddle package and pack in biking and rafting in one day of fun.
+Take advantage of Ohiopyle Trading Post's and Wilderness Voyageur's Pedal-Paddle package and pack in biking and rafting in one day of fun.
 Pedal upstream and exchange your bicycles for boats so you can float and paddle back to Ohiopyle.